|

 long lasting impact on your credit score, which affects your ability to

-get a home loan, get approved for a good rate on an auto loan, sign up
+get a home loan, get approved for a good rate on a car loan, apply

 for credit cards, and even getting different forms of insurance.